jundalisay/spblist/content/en/research/poincare/science/chapter-02d.md

 Let us now see how this notion is generalised, and how from it may be derived the concept of continuums of several dimensions.

 Consider any two aggregates of sensations.
-We can either distinguish between them, or we cannot; just as in Fechner’s experiments the weight of 10 grammes could be distinguished from the weight of 12 grammes, but not from the weight of 11 grammes.
+We can either distinguish between them, or we cannot; just as in Fechner’s experiments the weight of 10 grams could be distinguished from the weight of 12 grams, but not from the weight of 11 grams.

-This is all that is required to construct the continuum of several dimensions.science and hypothesis
+This is all that is required to construct the continuum of several dimensions.

 Let us call one of these aggregates of sensations an element.